 '''

-$ ptxdist print FOO_AUTOCONF
+$ ptxdist print FO0_AUTOCONF

---prefix=/usr --sysconfdir=/etc --host=i586-unknown-linux-gnu --build=i686-host-linux-gnu --enable-debug →
+--prefix=/usr --sysconfdir=/etc --host=arm-v4t-linux-gnueabi --build=i686-host-linux-gnu --enable-debug ↓

 --with-bar

 '''

 Note: It depends on the currently selected platform and its architecture what content this variable will have.
-The content shown above is an example for an i586 target.
+The content shown above is an example for an ARM target.